 Florida had 54 shots in a 7-3 victory over Washington last week.
 The Panthers dominated play after the first period in this game, outshooting the Capitals 42-18 for a 96-35 advantage the last two meetings.

 "That was our game plan," Florida coach Jacques Martin said.
 "They've got some excellent players.
 If you give them the puck or give them time or space they're going to hurt you.
 They're a hard-working team and they can do things offensively."

-The Panthers snapped a two-game losing streak overall and a five-game slide on the road in the teams' last game before the All-Star game.
-Washington, limited by several recent injuries on defense, has lost four of its last five games.
+The Panthers stopped a two-game losing streak overall and a five-game slide on the road in the teams' last game before the all-star game.
+Washington, limited by several recent injuries on defence, has lost four of its last five games.